Effective Date: May 30, 2018

 The Services are hosted in the United States.
 Therefore, we and our service providers may transfer your information to, or store or access it in, jurisdictions that may not provide equivalent levels of data protection as your home jurisdiction.
 We will take steps to ensure that your personal data receives an adequate level of protection in the jurisdictions in which we process it.

-Your European Union Privacy Rights:
+Your European Union and Swiss Privacy Rights:

 Legal Basis for Processing